CUNY-CL/wikipron/README.md

 e.g., `fra` for French.
 For which languages can be scraped, [here](https://en.wiktionary.org/wiki/Category:Terms_with_IPA_pronunciation_by_language) is the complete list of languages on Wiktionary that have pronunciation entries.

+#### Specifying the Dialect

+One can optionally specify dialects to target using the `--dialect` flag.
+The dialect name can be found together with the transcription on Wiktionary.
+For example, "(UK, US) IPA: /təˈmɑːtəʊ/".
+To restrict to the union of dialects use the pipe character '\|': e.g., `--dialect='General American | US'`.
+Transcriptions which lack a dialect specification are selected regardless of the value of this flag.

+#### Segmentation

+By default, the [`segments`](https://github.com/cldf/segments) library is used to segment the transcription into whitespace.
+The segmentation tends to place IPA diacritics and modifiers on the "parent" symbol.
+For instance, \[kʰæt\] is rendered `kʰ æ t`.
+This can be disabled using the `--no-segment` flag.

 #### Output